khibino/haskell-relational-record/examples.md

   return (phDay, e)
 {% endhighlight %}

-NOTE: **The variable representing placeholders can be used exactly once.
+NOTE: **The variable representing placeholders must be used exactly once.
 It is programmers' responsibility to follow this rule.
 If you don't, you will suffer from strange behaviors**.

 Generated SQL: